Brand Names: Caduet

 What is amlodipine and atorvastatin (Caduet)?

 Atorvastatin is in a group of drugs called HMG CoA reductase inhibitors, or "statins."
 Atorvastatin reduces levels of "bad" cholesterol (low-density lipoprotein, or LDL) and triglycerides in the blood, while increasing levels of "good" cholesterol (high-density lipoprotein, or HDL).

-The combination of amlodipine and atorvastatin is used to treat high blood pressure (hypertension) or chest pain (angina), and to lower the risk of stroke, heart attack, and other heart complications in people with type 2 diabetes, coronary heart disease, or other risk factors.
+Amlodipine and atorvastatin is a combination medicine used to treat high blood pressure (hypertension) or chest pain (angina), and to lower the risk of stroke, heart attack, and other heart complications in people with type 2 diabetes, coronary heart disease, or other risk factors.

 Amlodipine and atorvastatin is used in adults and children who are at least 10 years old.

 Amlodipine and atorvastatin may also be used for purposes not listed in this medication guide.